pvcraven/2019_spring_web_dev/source/final/dietrich/index.rst

     var width = innerWidth, height = 500;

     var svg = d3.select("#interactive-svg").append("svg")
-        .attr("width", width)
-        .attr("height", height);
+        .attr("width", width)           // Setting attributes of the SVG .attr("height", height);

     svg.append("rect")
         .attr("width", width)
         .attr("height", height)
-        .on("ontouchstart" in document ? "touchmove" : "mousemove", particle);
+        .on("ontouchstart" in document ? "touchmove" : "mousemove", particle); // On cursor move with tertiary if/else statement

 Once the ``<rect>`` has been created, then the ``particle()`` function must be created.
 The function will use the method ``d3.mouse(this)`` to determine the